You Don’t Have to Live With Tooth Loss

 What is Fixed Teeth Bridge?

+A dental bridge is a common, affordable, time-tested, and low-risk treatment for missing teeth.
+The dental bridge is so called because it literally bridges the gap created when teeth are lost.
 The typical bridge comprises one or more artificial teeth, known as pontics, which are held in place by two dental crowns, or abutments.
 Though the replacement teeth used in bridges can be made from a variety of materials, including silver amalgam or gold, they are commonly made from porcelain for aesthetic considerations.

 Why Choose Fixed Bridges?

 Both temporary and fixed bridges are effective solutions for replacing missing teeth, but fixed bridges offer multiple benefits to patients, such as:

 Traditional fixed bridges create a filler tooth that is supported by crowns placed over healthy teeth on either side of the gap in the mouth to keep the bridge in place.
 This is the most common type of bridge, and it is typically made from porcelain fused to metal or ceramics.

 Are used when there are adjacent teeth on only one side of the missing tooth or teeth.
 This is not very common any more and is not recommended in the back of the mouth where it can put too much force on other teeth and damage them.

 Maryland bonded bridges, also known as resin-bonded bridges, are commonly used to replace front teeth.
 They are made from a metal framework with porcelain fused to metal teeth.
 The pontic is fixed to the adjacent healthy teeth with metal or porcelain wings on either side of the bridge, which are fixed behind the adjacent teeth.
 The Maryland bridge is a more conservative alternative than the traditional fixed bridge because it does not require reshaping and the placement of crowns on the adjacent teeth.
 Instead, the metal wings fit behind the abutment teeth.